Mary Trump once stood up to her uncle Donald. Now her book describes a ‘nightmare’ of family dysfunction.

 Fred Jr. was already drinking heavily by the time Mary was born, and his troubles with alcohol may have caused him to give up his dream of becoming a commercial airline pilot, according to three former TWA employees who trained with him.
 Meanwhile, Donald Trump and Fred Sr. continued to pressure him to join the family business.

-By the time Mary was 6 years old, her mother divorced Fred Jr. A family friend, David Miller, said in an interview that while Fred Jr.’s drinking played a role in the divorce, there was also a lot of pressure from Fred Sr., who Miller said disliked Linda.
+By the time Mary was 6 years old, her mother had divorced Fred Jr. A family friend, David Miller, said in an interview that while Fred Jr.’s drinking played a role in the divorce, there also was a lot of pressure from Fred Sr., who Miller said disliked Linda.
 “She wasn’t welcomed into the family,” Miller said of Linda.
 Linda could not be reached for comment.

-Fred Trump Sr. agreed at the time of the divorce to support Linda and his grandchildren, providing rent and $100 per week for expenses, plus $25 per week for Mary and Fred III, according to court records.
-Fred Sr. agreed to pay for Mary to attend a private school during her early years as well as her college and medical expenses.
+Fred Trump Sr. agreed at the time of the divorce to support Linda and his grandchildren, providing rent and $100 per week for expenses, plus $25 per week for Mary and her brother, Fred III, according to court records.
+Fred Sr. agreed to pay for Mary to attend a private school in her early years as well as her college and medical expenses.

 On Sept.
 26, 1981, Fred Trump Jr. died at 42 years old of a heart attack, which the family has said stemmed from alcoholism.
 Mary was 16 years old.